10-Day New England Road Trip Itinerary

 To avoid disappointment, be sure to book all your accommodation as soon as you know your travel dates!
 We’re not kidding.
 People book months in advance to secure a place to stay.

 Same with New England tours.
-They are very popular, especially in the fall and winter months.
+They are extremely popular, especially in the fall and winter months.
 And it’s not just for road trips.
-All of these spots are destinations for people looking for a Boston getaway as well.
+Bostonians book these spots as weekend getaways as well.

-If you plan to rent a car, doing it ahead of time guarantees you the lowest rates.
-Plus, they’ll reserve the type of car you prefer.
-If you’re a comparison shopper, you’ll like Discover Cars.
-We use them ourselves because they provide a hassle-free experience and offer fantastic prices.
+If you plan to rent a car, do it ahead of time.
+Not only does that guarantee you the lowest rates, they’ll reserve the type of car you prefer.

 Now that you have everything reserved, let’s set out on your road trip!